AlbertProfe/howRenderCycleWorks/README.md

 ## Conclusion

 Understanding React's render cycle and how different hooks interact with it is crucial for building efficient React applications.
-By using tools like `useRef`, `useEffect`, and `useState` judiciously, developers can control when and how components update, leading to better performance and user experience.
+By using tools like `useRef`, `useEffect`, and `useState` judiciously, **you will control when and how components update, leading to better performance and user experience**.

 Remember:
 - Use `useRef` for values that shouldn't trigger re-renders
 - Be cautious with `useEffect` dependencies to avoid infinite loops
 - Consider the implications of state updates on the render cycle

-By mastering these concepts, you'll be better equipped to optimize your React applications and understand the intricacies of component lifecycle and rendering.
+> Understanding the **whole render cycle and lifecycle stuff** is key.
+It’ll help you avoid those pesky bugs and performance hiccups; once you’ve got this down, you’ll be rocking your React projects.

 Citations:
 [1] https://www.fullstackfoundations.com/blog/react-component-lifecycle